yangzhao-666/TLCLS/README.md

 # Transfer-Learning-and-Curriculum-Learning-in-Sokoban
-The code used for BNAIC 2021 paper "Transfer Learning and Curriculum Learning in Sokoban"
+The code used for BNAIC 2021 paper [Transfer Learning and Curriculum Learning in Sokoban](https://arxiv.org/pdf/2105.11702.pdf).